 - Almonds are a great source of many vitamins and minerals, and phosphorous is among them!
 Phosphorous can have a considerable impact on the strength and durability of bones and teeth, while also preventing the onset of age-related conditions like osteoporosis.

-- Almonds are great sources for alkali materials, and this is known to benefit the strength of the immune system, as well as increase the ability to stave off diseases and various health conditions.
+- Almonds are great sources OF alkali materials.
+This strengthens the immune system, as well as increase the ability to stave off diseases and various health conditions.

 - The benefits of almonds in regards to skin health.
-Almond oil messages are very popular.
-Almond milk is also added to some soaps, because of almonds well-established reputation of improving the complexion of skin.
+Almond oil massages are very popular.
+Almond milk is also added to some soaps, because of almond’s well-established reputation of improving the complexion of the skin.

-- The potassium present in almonds helps to regulates blood pressure, and almonds are very low in sodium, which helps to control fluctuating blood pressure.
+- Furthermore, the potassium present in almonds helps to regulate blood pressure.
+Almonds are very low in sodium, which helps to control fluctuating blood pressure.

-- Almonds improve the movement of food through the colon, thereby preventing build-up and subsequent colon cancer.
+- As well, almonds improve the movement of food through the colon.
+This prevents build-up and subsequent colon cancer.

-- Almonds also help to reduce the reactionary rise in glucose and insulin levels after meals.
+- Finally, almonds also help to reduce the reactionary rise in glucose and insulin levels after meals.
 This modulation offers protection from the dangerous spikes in blood sugar which diabetics often suffer from following a large meal, or a meal with an unexpectedly high level of sugar in it.

 And, almonds are just downright good!
-I got so used to having a jar in the pantry on which to snack.
+Keep some in the pantry to snack on.
 Then I decided to recreate some of my favorite flavors so they would be cheaper.